nikomatsakis/babysteps/source/_posts/2012-04-25-references.markdown

 point, then you can allocate a big block of memory and just hand it out piece by piece.
 Once the pass is done, you free the memory all at once.
-The key is that you never track whether an individual allocation has completed or not, so you avoid a lot of overhead The problem with arenas is that, as typically implemented, they are unsafe, because you might free the arena but still hold on to pointers that point into the arena.
+The key is that you never track whether an individual allocation has completed or not, so you avoid a lot of overhead.
+The problem with arenas is that, as typically implemented, they are unsafe, because you might free the arena but still hold on to pointers that point into the arena.
 This is where lifetimes come in.